 “It is sort of our flavor,” I say in reference to years before when I finally had a break through with both training his palate and getting him to face his emotions.
 “Allow me to rephrase: Lily’s special adult cocoa.”
 As he pours the ridiculously rich chocolate into our mugs I realize that tomorrow I may no longer be able to fit into these jeans.

-“Ah!
+With a single whiff he says, “Ah!
 Peppermint Schnapps!”
 He peers up sheepishly from his pouring.
 “Yes, that round of palate training is the reason why I drink mint mochas all the time.
 It makes me feel closer to you.”

 His confession flushes my cheeks and sways me to inch closer to him.
 I again reach into the box.
 “And last but not least …” Out come two pillows and my laptop, which I set open on the floor.
 I then lie down, covering myself with the blanket.
 Donovan follows suit, propping himself on one arm and entwining his legs through mine.
 “Ready?”
+I ask.

 “For anything.”
 He smiles while looking completely at ease despite the cramped conditions.
 With the press of a button, the Looney Tunes theme greets us.
 Donovan chuckles while sipping his cocoa.
 “This is perfect.
 Absolutely perfect.”